Group fairness in dynamic refugee assignment: Numerical Experiments and Practical Implications

-We then consider the Maxmin fairness rule (see again top of Figure~\ref{fig:fairness_benchmarks}).
-In the \textsc{NL-Age} scenario, \textsc{Rand} is usually fair for groups 1-3, but not for 4-10 ({$\textsc{UFR}_{g}(\bomega)$} of up to 0.8).
-The observation that unfairness increases with age is again a consequence of the higher overall employment rates among younger populations.
+We then consider the MaxMin fairness rule (see again top of Figure~\ref{fig:benchmark-fairness-performance}).
+In the \textsc{NL-Age} scenario, \textsc{Rand} is usually fair for groups 1-3, but not for groups 4-10.
+The observation that fairness decreases with age is again a consequence of the higher overall employment rates among younger populations.
 To build intuition, consider a stylized example where younger groups are highly employable at any location, but older groups have only one location with high employment scores.
-In order to achieve their Maxmin requirement, a disproportionate number (relative to group size) of older cases would need to be assigned to that location.
+In order to achieve their MaxMin requirement, a disproportionate number (relative to group size) of older cases would need to be assigned to that location.
 Since, under \textsc{Rand}, their expected allotment in each location is exactly proportional to their size, they do not meet their minimum requirement.
-In the \textsc{NL-Edu} and \textsc{US-CoO} scenarios, results under the Maxmin fairness rule reflect those obtained under proportionally optimized fairness.
+In the \textsc{NL-Edu} and \textsc{US-CoO} scenarios, results under the MaxMin fairness rule reflect those obtained under proportionally optimized fairness.

-Finally, we discuss the unfairness ratio of $\textsc{BP}$ (bottom of Figure~\ref{fig:benchmark-fairness-performance}).
+Finally, we discuss the fairness ratio of $\textsc{BP}$ (bottom of Figure~\ref{fig:benchmark-fairness-performance}).
 For most groups {(with the exception of certain small groups in the \textsc{US-CoO} scenario)} \textsc{BP} is fair under the Random fairness rule.
-However, BP may be unfair for certain groups under both the Maxmin and Proportionally Optimized fairness rules.
-The unfairness ratio is particularly high under Maxmin fairness for groups 9 and 10 in the \textsc{NL-Age} scenario, group 3 in the \textsc{NL-Edu} scenario, and various groups in the \textsc{US-CoO} scenario.
-Therefore, although \textsc{BP} appears to be fairer than \textsc{Rand} for most groups, BP can be unfair, sometimes extremely so, for some groups.
+However, BP may be unfair for certain groups under both the MaxMin and Proportionally Optimized fairness rules.
+The fairness ratio is particularly low under MaxMin fairness for groups 9 and 10 in the \textsc{NL-Age} scenario, group 3 in the \textsc{NL-Edu} scenario, and various groups in the \textsc{US-CoO} scenario.
+Therefore, although \textsc{BP} meets the minimum requirements for more groups than \textsc{Rand}, BP can be unfair, sometimes extremely so, for some groups.